-- If you are enrolled on at least a half-time basis and if you are a dependent undergraduate student, you can borrow up to: \$5,500 if you are a first-year student (0 45 credits earned) or \$6,500 if you are a second-year student (46+ credits earned). - If you are enrolled on at least a half-time basis and if you are an Independent Undergraduate Student, you can borrow up to: \$9,500 if you are a first-year student (0 - 45 credits earned) or \$10,500 if you are a second-year student (46+ credits earned)
+- Dependent undergraduate students enrolled at least a half-time may borrow up to: \$5,500 if you are a first-year student (0 45 credits earned) or \$6,500 for second-year studenta (46+credits earned). - Independent Undergraduate Students enrolled at least a half-time may borrow up to: \$9,500 for first-year (0 45 credits earned) or \$10,500 second-year (46+ credits earned)

-Note: The amounts given above are the maximum yearly amounts you can borrow in both subsidized and unsubsidized Direct Loans.
-However, you cannot borrow more than your cost of attendance minus any other financial aid for which you are eligible.
-This means that you may receive less than the annual maximum amounts.
+Note: Amounts noted above are maximum annual amounts available.
+Federal regulations prohibit students from borrowing more than the published cost of attendance minus any other financial aid the student is receiving.
+Thus, students may receive less than the annual maximum amounts.